ergoplatform/website/content/en/blog/2021-08-11-ergodex-beta.md

 ### Tokens

 In order to test the tokens, there’s a faucet available at this address that provides *WT_ERG* and *WT_ADA*.
-Simply replace \`YOUR_ADDRESS\` with your ERG address in the following link.
+Simply replace *YOUR_ADDRESS* with your ERG address in this link.

 <https://gettoken.ergopool.io/dexToken/address/YOUR_ADDRESS>